 I removed the plank and used it as a pattern for the starboard side shown here still rough along the bottom edge.

 A view of the inside with both planks in place.

 The weekend ended with a cold, rainy Sunday – too cold to epoxy.
-So this is where the boat work ends for this week.
+So here is where the boat work ends for this week.
 Although I spent the end of the day cleaning up and re-organizing the workspace.

-I must say it's exciting to be this far along and there are some fun projects ahead!
+I must say it's exciting to be this far along and there are still some fun projects ahead!